iCGY96/iCGY96.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper on Large-scale multi-modal pre-trained models is accepted by the journal **MIR 2022**.
+One paper on Large-scale multi-modal pre-trained models is accepted by the journal **Machine Intelligence Research (MIR) 2022**.